 Raccoon Forks Farms, located at 28770 El Paso Avenue in Redfield, Iowa, sells locally grown, fresh produce and free range eggs through Community Supported Agriculture subscriptions and at retail outlets across Central Iowa.
 Raccoon Forks has two farms, one in Redfield and another in Runnells, which were established in 2009 and 2014, respectively.
 For more information email rforksfarm@gmail.com.

-Brick Street Bakery, located at 109 North Ninth Street on the west side of Adel’s historic courthouse square, opened in 2016 to meet the growing demand for the fresh baked goods and pastries at Brick Street Books and Cafe, as well as Optimae’s other microbusinesses.
-The building features its own dining room, as well as a patio built from reclaimed city bricks in 2018.
+River to River Bakery and Pizza, located at 109 North Ninth Street on the west side of Adel’s historic courthouse square, opened in 2016 as Brick Street Bakery to meet the growing demand for the fresh baked goods and pastries at Optimae’s former Brick Street Books and Cafe, as well as Optimae’s other microbusinesses.
+In July 2021, the bakery added pizza to its menu, and in October 2021, cafe operations merged with River to River.
+The building features its own dining room, as well as a patio built in 2018 from reclaimed bricks from city streets.